ykwang20/Guardians_as_You_Fall/README.md

-# GYF: Active Mode Transition for Safe Falling #
+# Guardians as You Fall: Active Mode Transition for Safe Falling #
-Code for training and onboard deployment.
+Code for training and onboard deployment of "[Guardians as You Fall: Active Mode Transition for Safe Falling](https://sites.google.com/view/guardians-as-you-fall/)".
 ********

 ### Code Base

-This repository is based on legged_gym https://leggedrobotics.github.io/legged_gym/.
+This repository is based on legged_gym https://leggedrobotics.github.io/legged_gym/ and https://github.com/Alescontrela/AMP_for_hardware.git.

 ### Installation ###